-Inclusion entrapment locations in the final solidified strand were computed from the trajectory results, shown in Fig. 15, and are presented in Fig. 17.
-Over 84% of the 100 $\mu$ m inclusions were captured in the shell, including 51% in the upper 2.4m of the strand.
-Only 8% touched the top slag surface, while the remaining 8% touched the outside of the nozzle refractory walls and might be removed.
-After injecting larger 400 $\mu$ m inclusions, only 30% were entrapped in the solidified shell.
+Inclusion entrapment locations in the final solidified strand were computed from the trajectory results shown in Figure 15 and are presented in Figure 17.
+More than 84 percent of the 100-μm inclusions were captured in the shell, including 51 percent in the upper 2.4 m of the strand.
+Only 8 percent touched the top slag surface, while the remaining 8 percent touched the outside of the nozzle refractory walls and might be removed.
+After injecting larger, 400-μm inclusions, only 30 percent were entrapped in the solidified shell.
 This is due both to their increased chances of flotation from their higher buoyancy, and to their smaller likelihood of capture into the solidification front.

-The particles were injected through the nozzle ports during a 9s time period, which corresponds to 0.23m of travel of the meniscus down with the strand, and is labeled on Fig. 17.
+The particles were injected through the nozzle ports during a 9-second time period, which corresponds to 0.23 m of travel of the meniscus down with the strand, and is labeled on Figure 17.
 The entrapment locations in the strand are distributed both upstream and downstream about this location.
-The side and top views, Figs. 17 a) and b), show that the captured particles concentrate in a thin band around the strand perimeter, and especially near the narrow faces.
+The side and top views (Figure 17a and b) show that the captured particles concentrate in a thin band around the strand perimeter and especially near the narrowfaces.
 There does not appear to be any significant concentration of particles associated with flow from the central port.
-Fig. 17d) reveals strong asymmetry in the particle trajectories through the liquid, as many more particles exit the left side of the domain into the lower strand.
-However, this asymmetry appears to be greatly diminished in the final entrapment locations, as Fig. 17c) shows much less bias towards the left side.
-This is because faster moving flow across the solidification front makes capture more difficult.
-Capture is most likely along those regions of flow along the solidification front which move slowly downward near the casting speed.
-It is important to emphasize that the asymmetry is chaotic and although the stronger flow to the left persisted for a long time interval, (>30s), it could change to the opposite side at any time.
+Figure 17d reveals strong asymmetry in the particle trajectories through the liquid, as many more particles exit the left side of the domain into the lower strand.
+However, this asymmetry appears to be greatly diminished in the final entrapment locations, as Figure 17c shows much less bias toward the left side.
+This is because faster-moving flow across the solidification front makes capture more difficult.
+Capture is most likely along those regions of flow along the solidification front that move slowly downward near the casting speed.
+It is important to emphasize that the asymmetry is chaotic and, although the stronger flow to the left persisted for a long time interval (greater than 30 seconds), it could change to the opposite side at any time.

-By reprocessing the results to model continuous inclusion injection, it is possible to compute the expected distribution of total oxygen content in an average section through the final solid strand [4].
-Figure 18 presents the results for 10 ppm total oxygen content entering from the nozzle ports in the form of 100 $\mu$ m particles.
-Figure 18 shows that the entrapment is concentrated from 10-25mm beneath the strand surface at the centerline.
+By reprocessing the results to model continuous inclusion injection, it is possible to compute the expected distribution of total oxygen content in an average section through the final solid strand.
+Figure 18 presents the results for 10 ppm total oxygen content entering from the nozzle ports in the form of 100-μm particles.
+Figure 18 shows that the entrapment is concentrated from 10 to 25 mm beneath the strand surface at the centerline.
 Considering the shell thickness profile down the strand, this region corresponds to a capture region of ~0.5-2.5 m below the meniscus.
-Local spikes in total oxygen in this band depend on sample size, but are predicted to exceed 60ppm, owing to grouping together of captured particles simply due to chaotic turbulence.
+Local spikes in total oxygen in this band depend on sample size but are predicted to exceed 60 ppm, owing to grouping together of captured particles simply due to chaotic turbulence.
 The final entrapment position in the lower strand is uncertain, so this region is represented as a dashed line.
-Its average oxygen content is 6ppm, indicating that relatively fewer particles penetrate deeper than 2.5m below the meniscus into the lower regions of the strand.
+Its average oxygen content is 6 ppm, indicating that relatively fewer particles penetrate deeper than 2.5 m below the meniscus into the lower regions of the strand.